Pure pairs. II. Excluding all subdivisions of a graph: Parallels with -boundedness

-There are a number of hard results and longstanding open conjectures about ideals that are not $\chi$-bounded, and it is entertaining to try their parallels for coherent ideals.
-(The proofs below are just sketched.) \begin{itemize} \item It is proved in~\cite{holeparity} that every ideal that is not $\chi$-bounded contains cycles of all lengths modulo $k$, for any integer $k\ge 1$.
+It is proved in~\cite{holeparity} that every ideal that is not $\chi$-bounded contains cycles of all lengths modulo $k$, for every integer $k\ge 1$.
 The same is not true for coherent ideals, as the example of Fox~\cite{fox} shows; a coherent ideal need not contain a cycle of odd length more than three, and in particular need not contain a cycle of length 1 modulo 6.
 But it follows from \ref{mainthm} that for all integers $\ell$, every coherent ideal contains a cycle of length $2\ell$ modulo $k$, and hence contains one of every length modulo $k$ if $k$ is odd.
 To see this, choose $\epsilon>0$ very small, and choose an $\epsilon$-coherent graph $G$ from the ideal.
 By \ref{mainthm}, $G$ contains a $P$-filleting of complete graph $H$ of some large (constant) size, where $P$ is a Hamilton path of $H$.
 Choose many disjoint subpaths of $P$, each of length $2k$, with no edges joining them.
 Let these paths be $P_1\ll P_n$ say, and let the $i$th vertex of $P_j$ be $v^i_j$.
 For each $i$, and $1\le h<k\le n$, there is a path of the $P$-filleting that joins $v^i_h, v^i_j$, say $Q_i^{h,j}$; and by Ramsey's theorem, we may choose many of the paths $P_j$ such that all the paths $Q_i^{h,j}$ have the same length modulo $k$ depending on $i$.
 (Redefine $n$, and renumber $P_1\ll P_n$ so that this holds.)
 Let $R_i$ be the union of

 then $R_i$ has length divisible by $k$.
 But then for any $t$ modulo $k$, the union of $R_1, R_{t+1}$ and subpaths of $P_1$ and $P_{k+1}$ (both of length $t$) makes a hole of length $2t$ modulo $k$, and this cycle belongs to the ideal.